“Imagination is more important than knowledge”…(Einstein)

 I like photographing abandoned places and urban graffiti and distressed surfaces, the fragments of everyday life, these details are integral to the collages I make.
 It’s important not to think too hard about composition and not be afraid to experiment or try something a little crazy if it’s not working.
 The hardest part is knowing when to stop.

-I also play guitar and sing in Garage rock band Pablo Alto, which initially started out as a solo project but has now mutated into a shit-kicking 3-piece band.
-We play a mix of styles, experimenting with Garage Psych and Post-punk sounds, mainly our own songs with a few covers thrown in.
-Influences range from classic Psych bands like The 13th Floor Elevators and The Stooges to The Velvet Underground to The Fall and Joy Division.
+I play guitar and sing in post-punk band Pablo Alto, which initially started out as a solo project but has now mutated into a shit-kicking 3-piece band.
+We play a mix of Garage rock and Post-punk, mainly our own songs with a few covers thrown in.
+Influences range from c bands like The 13th Floor Elevators and The Stooges to The Velvet Underground to The Fall Joy Division and bauhaus.
 The first band I ever saw was The Clash at Manchester Apollo and I’ve never forgotten the life-changing impact it had on me…one hell of a gig…

 I’ve got various part-time jobs which keep me occupied when i’m not playing guitar and writing songs.
 My main work is for Ledbury Poetry Festival and through that I’ve discovered and met some amazing new poets and got into 60’s beat poetry.
 I’m drawn to anyone who’s a creative free spirit and likes to bend the rules and step outside of convention.
 It’s important to question what we see, take a step back and look at things from a different angle or perspective.
 As Bukowski said “Some people never go crazy.
 What truly horrible lives they must lead”… .